How to Store LiPo Batteries?

 1. Charge Level

-For prolonged storage, it’s recommended to partially charge the batteries to around 50-60% of their capacity.
+For prolonged storage, it’s recommended that the batteries be partially charged to around 50-60% of their capacity.
 This charge level is considered optimal for preserving battery health during long periods of inactivity.

 2. Storage Temperature

-LiPo batteries should be stored in a cool, dry place, away from direct sunlight or heat sources.
+LiPo batteries should be stored in a cool, dry place away from direct sunlight or heat sources.
 Extreme temperatures can accelerate battery degradation and compromise performance.
-Ideal storage temperatures typically range between 15°C to 25°C (59°F to 77°F).
+Ideal storage temperatures typically range between 15°C and 25°C (59°F and 77°F).

 4. Monitoring